 The fastest way to locate a stolen car is through GPS or other location-tracking technology.
 Tracking systems can pinpoint your vehicle, transforming the way that auto theft is handled.
 If you have signed up for a vehicle-tracking service, your car can often be tracked in real-time, providing the police with valuable information that allows them to pursue your missing car.
-While it may be tempting to use this information on your own, this is never advisable as it can be highly dangerous.
+While it may be tempting to use this information on your own, this is not advisable as it can be dangerous.
 Allow the authorities to handle vehicle recovery.

 Contact Your Auto Insurance Provider

-Once auto theft has been reported to the police, contact your insurance provider.
-In addition to a copy of the police report when it is available, the company will ask for detailed information including the last location of the car, a list of personal property that was in your car, the location of all keys, contacts for anyone who may have been able to access your car and information about your car financing.
-Be as comprehensive as possible when providing this information and expect to answer written questionnaires or participate in recorded conversations with an adjuster.
+Once the auto theft has been reported to the police, contact your insurance provider.
+In addition to a copy of the police report when it is available, the company will ask for details including the last location of the car, a list of personal property that was in your car, the location of all keys, contacts for anyone who may have been able to access your car and information about your car financing.
+Be as comprehensive as possible and expect to answer written questionnaires or participate in recorded conversations with an adjuster.

 Note that auto insurance only covers the vehicle itself, not personal property stolen from or with your car.
 Personal property would be covered through a homeowners, condo or renters policy.

 Do you know if your vehicle is insured for theft?
 If you have comprehensive auto insurance, the answer is yes.
-This type of coverage protects you in the event that your car is stolen, vandalized or incurs damage due to natural causes, animals and other circumstances not covered by liability insurance.
-While you might be tempted to select the least amount of insurance required by law, the investment in comprehensive coverage pays off in the event your car is stolen.
+This type of coverage protects you in the event that your car is stolen, vandalized or incurs damage from natural causes, animals or other circumstances not covered by liability insurance.
+While you might be tempted to select the least amount of insurance required by law, the investment in comprehensive coverage pays off if your car is stolen.

 Get a Rental